 Advance equality of opportunity objective(s):

-- To put in place careful and precise planning with RET SEND adviser, our SENDCO and families to ensure that any students joining us each year with statements are catered for and make progress in line with other students
+- To put in place careful and precise planning with RET SEND adviser, our SENCO and families to ensure that any students joining us each year with statements are catered for and make progress in line with other students

 - To continue regular liaison with specialist teams such as Hearing Impairment and Speech and Language teams so we can provide appropriate assessments and individual support.

 - ;To ensure regular meetings with the School Nurse team take place to provide advice and expertise for students with EHC plans.

 St Andrew the Apostle Greek Orthodox School Accessibility Plan

 The school is on two sites and is fully accessible to all students, including wheelchair users.
 There is a lift from the ground floor to the first floor in Building 5 and a lift from the ground floor to the school area in Building 4.

 The school has a medical, SEND, and disabilities register for all year groups.